tarundagudu-sketch/Postgre-Sql/README.md

 * **CTE & Recursive Queries:** Calculating monthly cumulative sales.
 * **Data Segmentation:** Categorizing customers into 'New', 'Returning', and 'Loyal' segments.

-##  How to Use
-1. Run the `amazon brazil analysis.sql` script in your PostgreSQL environment.
-2. Ensure the schema `amazon_analysis` is created before importing the raw CSV datasets.